-Range hoods and exhaust fans are provided to reduce or eliminate cooking odors and excess moisture and should be used regularly when cooking.
+Range hoods and exhaust fans are provided to reduce or eliminate cooking odors and excess moisture.
 For efficient operation and to reduce potential fire hazards created by grease accumulation, filters should be washed frequently.

 Appliances

 The appliances included with the purchase of your new home have been checked to ensure that they are operating properly.